sarahmarshy/mbed-client-classic/README.md

 =======================

 This repository contains ARM mbed Client Classic.
 You should not use this repo directly.
-This repo is the mbed Cloud Client team's working area and we publish the official versions as part of [mbed Client](https://github.com/ARMmbed/mbed-client).
+This repo is the mbed Cloud Client team's working area and we publish the official, tested versions as part of [mbed Client](https://github.com/ARMmbed/mbed-client).

+If you want to see an example application - a better starting point would be the [mbed OS example client](https://github.com/ARMmbed/mbed-os-example-client).